 To get started with exposure to other people in the industry, you can’t go wrong with Youtube!
 There are plenty of Youtube channels dedicated to dye-sublimation printing, and you can start watching them right now!
 I personally recommend checking out Debbie Does Design and Coastal Business, but don’t shy away from checking out other channels!

 It’s also super valuable to start attending different networking events.
 These can be more difficult for some people to attend, since they are often hosted in different cities and have a cost to attend.
 However, if you have the means to travel to the host city, and to put up the cost of a ticket, then there is a ton of value to you in attending these networking events.
 There are often suppliers, and other small-business owners that can help you by sharing knowledge and tips-and-tricks with other dye-sublimation professionals.

 6. Never Stop Learning and testing

 By far and away the most important thing is to always strive to get better!
-Get better with managing your inventory, or expanding your clients.
-Whether it's improving your design flow, or expanding your offering of substrates.
-It's always important to keep trying to get better and gain more knowledge.
-That way, you'll always be on the top of your game!
+Get better with managing your inventory, or expanding your client base.
+Whether it’s improving your design flow, or expanding your offering of substrates.
+It’s always important to keep trying to get better and gain more knowledge.
+That way, you’ll always be on the top of your game!

 You also need to keep testing to improve your processes and results.
 Whether it be experimenting with your combination of heat, pressure, or moisture, or it be expanding into new niches and products!
 Stagnation is the enemy of all small businesses, and it’s one of the few things that you have total, 100% control over.
 Never keep trying new things!

-We hope these tips can help you start your journey into the dye-sublimation business!
+We hope these tips for sublimation printing can help you start your journey into the dye-sublimation business!
 Remember, always try new things and never shy away from trying new things and meeting new people in the industry.
-It also doesn't hurt to have the best possible equipment for your needs as well as the accessories to make your process fast and easy!
+It also doesn’t hurt to have the best possible equipment for your needs as well as the accessories to make your process fast and easy!